Galliard (typeface): Reception

 Galliard has robust strokes, but also sharp details and incisive contrast between thick and thin strokes.
 According to Lawson, "While the designers of the regenerated Garamonds were attempting to bring fidelity in their copies, Carter preferred simply to bring to Galliard his interpretation of the spirit of a Granjon original...Galliard thus possesses the authentic sparkle that is lacking in the current Garamonds."

 Usages

-Galliard was a typeface used in the graphic identity and standards of Yale University until it was replaced in 2007 by Matthew Carter's Yale typeface which was itself inspired in part by Galliard.
+Galliard was a typeface used in the graphic identity and standards of Yale University until it was replaced in 2007 by Matthew Carter's Yale typeface, which was itself inspired in part by Galliard.
+It is also used in the official logos or wordmarks of other higher education institutions, including the Baylor College of Medicine and Pomona College.

 Galliard was one of twenty-three typefaces acquired by the Museum of Modern Art in 2011 and subsequently exhibited in Standard Deviations.

 Galliard is the house typeface of The New Criterion and of the Library of America series.

-Galliard is the font found on the official logo of Baylor College of Medicine.